ky-feng/data-projects/literature/index.md

 pd.DataFrame(author_counter).sort_values('count',ascending=False)
 ```

-what do we get? we get a list of authors who wrote novels that made it to the 1001  list, and who wrote poetic prose.
-Here are some results:
+What do we get?
+We get a list of authors who write "poetically" and who wrote novels that made it to the 1001 list.
+Here are the results:

 ```markdown